BarrelBrenner/workout-tracker/README.md

 4. Inside KEY box type in MongoDB_URI
 5. Inside VALUE box type in mongodb+srv://<username>:<password>@<clusterName>.puqzm.mongodb.net/<databaseName>?retryWrites=true&w=majority

-username = username of database (NOT MONGODB ACCOUNT INFO) password = password of database (NOT MONGODB ACCOUNT INFO) clusterName = name of cluster (i.e. Cluster0) databaseName = name of database you created in MongoDB Atlas
+username = username of database (NOT MONGODB ACCOUNT INFO), password = password of database (NOT MONGODB ACCOUNT INFO), clusterName = name of cluster (i.e. Cluster0), databaseName = name of database you created in MongoDB Atlas

 NOTE -- where it says puqzm it'll be different for you once you create it so no need to worry.